di2260-workshop/di2260-workshop.github.io/submission.md

 # Registration

-In order to participate in our event you will have to register in [the conference system](https://indico.cern.ch/event/1490381/).
+In order to participate in our event you will have to register in system.

 # Submission

 You are invited to submit a paper (3-4 A4 pages in [IEEE format](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn)).
 Each submission will be evaluated by two reviewers.

-You can submit your paper after registration in [our conference system](https://indico.cern.ch/event/1490381/).
+You can submit your paper after registration in our conference system - available soon.
-After registering in the `indico.cern.ch` service you can register at our event, and submit a new abstract.
+After registering in the converence service you can register at our event, and submit a new abstract.